 With online banking and shopping offering greater convenience, more and more people are using the Internet to conduct financial transactions and make purchases.
-However, cybercriminals are capitalizing on opportunities to steal consumers’ passwords, identities, and money.
+However, cybercriminals are capitalising on opportunities to steal consumers’ passwords, identities and money.

 Internet security tips — to help you protect your money and credit cards online

 Here are some useful tips — from Kaspersky Lab’s team of security experts — to help you protect your money and data when you’re online:

 - Don’t assume links are genuine

 When you need to visit an online bank, a retailer or a payment website, you should manually type in the URL — instead of clicking on a link.
 Do not visit websites by clicking on:

 - Links in emails